 Users can easily navigate, find content, and determine where they are

 Organize and structure your content so that a user can quickly orient themselves to navigate effectively.
-For example, have clear page titles that are properly organized into sections, have methods to bypass blocks of content that are repeated, purpose of links are evident.
+For example, have clear page titles that are properly organized into sections, have methods to bypass blocks of content that are repeated, and the purpose of links are evident.
 This allows users to navigate your content in different ways.

 Users can use different input modalities beyond keyboard